 - The vitamin C found in citrus fruits, dark leafy greens, bell peppers, kiwi, berries, and broccoli.
 Vitamin C is a powerful antioxidant that can help protect your skin, inside and out.

-- The vitamin E is present in sunflower seeds, almonds, wheat germ, spinach, and broccoli.
+- The vitamin E found in sunflower seeds, almonds, wheat germ, spinach, and broccoli.
 Vitamin E works with vitamin C to promote collagen synthesis.

-- The vitamin A that’s found in carrots, sweet potatoes, winter squash, dark leafy greens, cantaloupe, and apricots.
+- The vitamin A found in carrots, sweet potatoes, winter squash, dark leafy greens, cantaloupe, and apricots.
 Vitamin A helps regulate antioxidant responses that can affect your skin’s ability to fight free radicals.

-- The amino acids glycine, proline, and lysine found in dark leafy green vegetables, soy, nuts, seeds, and legumes.
+- The amino acids glycine, proline, and lysine — found, among other places, in dark leafy green vegetables, soy, nuts, seeds, and legumes.
 These amino acids play an important role in collagen formation.

 - The sulfur-containing foods, such as garlic, onion, and members of the cabbage family, may also promote collagen production.

 The bottom line is bone broth does contain collagen, but it doesn’t necessarily support collagen formation.
 But vegetables and other plant foods can be powerful allies in keeping your skin young, your bones strong, and your joints healthy.

-Claim #3: Bone Broth Can Cure Your Cold
+Claim #3: Bone Broth Is Good for Your Immune System

-At some point in your life, you probably had a bowl of chicken noodle soup while sick.
-It might have even helped you feel better.
+At some point in your life, you might have eaten a bowl of chicken soup when you were sick — and it might have even helped you feel better.

-But it also found that the vegetables in the soup — not the chicken alone — offered inhibitory effects when it came to battling infections.
-The researchers concluded that chicken soup likely contained multiple substances with medicinal properties.
+But the researchers conjectured that the vegetables in chicken soup — not the chicken alone — might offer helpful effects when it comes to battling infections.

 Would vegetable soup have been just as effective?
 Or more effective?
 We don’t know.
 But it seems clear that the vegetables, at a minimum, played an important part.